Prescription Discount Cards and Other Money-Saving Medicare TipsPosted by Medicare Made Clear

 - Pharmacy Discount Programs.
 Some pharmacies offer discount programs to regular customers.
 Talk to your pharmacist and ask if they have a program you might qualify for.
 Talk with your Medicare Part D or Medicare Advantage plan about how a pharmacy discount card might work with your plan benefits.

 - Prescription Discount Cards.
 Prescription discount cards are available through some companies and organizations.
 You may pay a small yearly fee to get a card.
 You can check online or ask your pharmacist for prescription discount cards that may be available to you.
-You may want to check with your Medicare Part D or Medicare Advantage plan to learn how a discount card might work with your plan benefits.
+Be aware that these cards cannot be used in conjunction with your plan benefits.

 - Pharmaceutical Assistance Programs (PAPs).
 Many drug companies have programs that offer discounts on the brand-name drugs they make.
 You can learn about programs by calling the company that makes your drug.
 You may also visit Medicare.gov’s PAP page and look up your drug to see if there are programs available.